loxosceles/ai-portfolio/docs/architecture/authentication.md

 ## Technical Implementation

-The authentication flow is implemented across several components:
+The authentication flow is implemented across several components.
+The system is designed to work in both deployed environments (with real authentication) and local development (with mock data):

 ### Architecture Overview